billerickson/BE-Media-from-Production/README.md

 1. Edit the `$production_url` variable to contain the production URL of your website.
 2. Edit the `$directories` variable to provide an array of upload directories ([example](https://gist.github.com/billerickson/bbfb0d2e467dc5591310)).
 **OR**
 Edit the `$start_month` and `$start_year` variables to specify the oldest upload directories you carried over.
-It will automatically create `$directories` if left empty.
+The plugin will automatically create `$directories` if left empty.
 This is useful if you'll be creating new content, so you don't have to keep editing the $directories variable with new months as the project goes on.
 3. Activate the plugin.